jbratcher/nuxt-netlify-cms-starter-kit/README.md

 ## About <a name = "about"></a>

 This starter project was designed to bootstrap the development of a modern, headless CMS blog or static website.
-Using the power of Nuxt, you get a Vue application that is pre-configured to maximizing performance and SEO opportunities out of the box.
+Using the power of Nuxt, you get a PWA that is pre-configured to maximize performance and SEO opportunities out of the box.

 Vuetify is used for the UI library and this project features responsive fonts, theme caching, a global breakpoint fix and much more.